 Annex - Extracts from Good medical practice

-68. You must follow our more detailed guidance on Delegation and referral.
+If relevant to your practice, you must follow our more detailed guidance on Intimate examinations and chaperones.